 The GRE research section is an unscored verbal or quantitative section designed by the ETS to try out possible questions in an actual test setting.
 Examinees take this section along with the other 5 test sections of the GRE.

-Read more: Test Structure
+Read more: GRE Format